10m+

 When the lender has received your application, they will ask a local surveyor to do a basic valuation on your home.

-In most cases you will foot the bill for this valuation, but it isn’t a huge amount – and equity release providers do sometimes offer free valuations.
+In most cases, you will pay for this valuation, but it isn’t a huge amount—and equity release providers sometimes offer free valuations.

 4. Find the right solicitor

-You should choose a solicitor who has experience of the equity release process.
+You should choose a solicitor who has experience with the equity release process.

-To save time, it’s best to line one up when you submit your application, so there’s no delay in getting the legal process started.
-A good starting point is the Equity Release Solicitors Alliance (ERSA).
+To save time, it’s best to arrange one when you submit your application so there’s no delay in starting the legal process.

-Some offer a ‘no completion no fee’ agreement, which is always good to have just in case.
-The legal costs are usually in the region of £500-£600.
+Some offer a ‘no completion, no fee’ agreement, which is always good to have just in case.
+The legal costs are usually around £500-£600.

 5. Completion and receiving your money

-When the legal checks are done and a valuation is successfully completed, your solicitor will set a completion date.
+When the legal checks are done, and a valuation is completed, your solicitor will set a completion date.

-This is the date when the lender will release the arranged funds, which will either be paid into your chosen bank account, or as a cheque.
-Receiving a cheque will save you around £30 in transfer funds.
+This is when the lender will release the arranged funds, which will either be paid into your chosen bank account or as a cheque.

 These are normally deducted from the amount you have borrowed.

-With a bit of careful research and good legal support, arranging equity release that suits your life and plans shouldn’t be a drawn-out or lengthy process.
+With careful research and good legal support, arranging equity release that suits your life and plans shouldn’t be a drawn-out or lengthy process.

 Provided there are no hiccups, it should be no more than eight weeks from start to finish.